j0ju/sbc-fw-alchemy/docs/TuringPi2-Alpine/README.md

  * It compiles the kernel via buildroot from official sources with a slighly different config.
  * Kernel an modules are then merged with an alpine/armv7 userland.
  * Kernel and read-only rootfs reside in partition 1 / ext4 mounted ad /rom
- * On first boot a second partition is created with filesystem LABEL=tpi2data (f2fs currently) mounted as /mmc
+ * On first boot a second partition is created with filesystem LABEL=mmc-data (f2fs currently) mounted as /mmc
  * read-write root filesystem is created with overlayfs with base /rom and read-write store /mmc/overlay

  Note: The default secret is the same as from the official firmware.
 Change it!